 Smithsonian Folk Life and Cultural Heritage Center Director on Community, storytelling and More!

 Smithsonian Folk Life & Cultural Heritage Center Director Michael Atwood Mason shares a wealth of knowledge on all things cultural in this podcast interview.
-Michael is responsible for the Folklife Festival on the National Mall, Smithsonian Folkways Recordings, the Ralph Rinzler Folklife Archives and Collections and educational and cultural programs at the Center for Folklife and Cultural Heritage.
+In that role, he was responsible for the Folklife Festival on the National Mall, as well as organizing the Smithsonian Folkways Recordings and other cultural educational programs.

-Michael was appointed director at the center in 2013.
-Previously he worked at the National Museum of Natural History, which he joined in 1994 as an exhibit developer and co-curator on the “African Voices” exhibit.
+Previously, Michael worked at the National Museum of Natural History, which he joined in 1994 as an exhibit developer and co-curator on the “African Voices” exhibit.
 In 2007, he became the chief of exhibit development and project management, then in 2009 the director of exhibitions.
 During this time he was instrumental in the development and opening of the David H. Koch Hall of Human Origins in 2010.
 Michael first joined the Smithsonian in 1992, working at the Anacostia Community Museum as a researcher and exhibit developer for the “Black Mosaic” exhibition.
-A champion of cultural sustainability, Michael is one of the leaders of the Smithsonian’s Recovering Voices Initiative, a signature program of the Consortia for Understanding the American Experience and World Cultures.
+A champion of cultural sustainability, Michael was one of the leaders of the Smithsonian’s Recovering Voices Initiative, a signature program of the Consortia for Understanding the American Experience and World Cultures.